Background pattern

 Stop taking Duofemme and contact your doctor immediately

-• Yellowing of the skin or white eyes (jaundice).
-These may be signs of liver disease
+• Yellowing of the skin or whites of the eyes (jaundice), which can be a sign of liver disease

-• Swelling of the face, tongue and/or throat and/or difficulty swallowing or urticaria, along with difficulty breathing, which are indicative symptoms of angioedema
+Swelling of the face, tongue and/or throat and/or difficulty swallowing or hives, together with difficulty breathing, which are symptoms of angioedema

-• A significant increase in your blood pressure (symptoms may include headache, fatigue and dizziness)
+• A large increase in your blood pressure (symptoms may be headache, fatigue and dizziness)

 • If you become pregnant

-• Inflammation with pain and redness of the legs,
+• swelling with pain and redness of the legs,

 For more information, see "blood clots in a vein (venous thromboembolism)"

 Note: Duofemme is not a contraceptive.
-If it has been less than 12 months since your last menstrual period or you are under 50 years old, it may be necessary to use a contraceptive to prevent pregnancy.
+If it has been less than 12 months since your last menstrual period or you are under 50 years old, you may need to use a contraceptive to prevent pregnancy.
 Consult your doctor.

-If you take THS exclusively with estrogen, you will increase the risk of excessive thickening of the uterine lining (endometrial hyperplasia) and endometrial cancer.
+If you take estrogen-only HRT, you will have an increased risk of excessive thickening of the lining of the uterus (endometrial hyperplasia) and cancer of the lining of the uterus (endometrial cancer).

 The progestogen in Duofemme protects you from this additional risk.